Luke Daly-Groves: Early life

-Daly-Groves graduated with a Bachelor of Arts (BA) in History from the University of Central Lancashire in 2015 and received the Sydney Lee Prize.
+Daly-Groves attended Deyes High School in Maghull, Sefton, near Liverpool.
+Aside from his academic education, he was a keen partaker in the school’s extracurricular music activities, including several performances at the school’s various student concerts.
+Daly-Groves went on to graduate with a Bachelor of Arts (BA) in History from the University of Central Lancashire in 2015 and received the Sydney Lee Prize.
 He went on to complete a Master of Arts (MA) and a PhD at the University of Leeds.

 Hitler's Death (2019)

 Daly-Groves became fascinated with Hitler's death during his teenage years, eventually leading to his 2015 dissertation, providing the basis of his 2019 book, Hitler's Death: The Case Against Conspiracy.
-It sets out to re-affirm that Hitler died in 1945 and refutes claims of his surviving the end of World War II in Europe.
-Daly-Groves cites recently declassified (and thus previously unexplored) British intelligence documents, which demonstrate that Hugh Trevor-Roper did not work in isolation in coming to the initial British conclusion that Hitler indeed died on 30 April 1945.
+It sets out to re-affirm that Hitler died in 1945 and refute claims of his surviving the end of World War II in Europe.
+Daly-Groves cites recently declassified British intelligence documents, which demonstrate that Hugh Trevor-Roper did not work in isolation in coming to the initial British conclusion that Hitler indeed died on 30 April 1945.
 (Note: Daly-Groves notes that National Archives material related to MI6 activities in Germany in 1945 remains classified.)
-Daly-Groves takes a similar viewpoint as Michael Musmanno, Anton Joachimsthaler, Joachim Fest and Ian Kershaw that Hitler's body was not discovered due to its being burnt to near ashes, with an alleged Soviet autopsy of his remains apparently being fraudulent and only his dental remains known to have been found.
-(Contrarily, Trevor-Roper and Alan Bullock argue, in line with certain scientific studies, that bone withstands even indoor cremation.)
+Daly-Groves takes a similar viewpoint as Michael Musmanno, Anton Joachimsthaler, Ian Kershaw, and Joachim Fest that Hitler's body was not discovered due to either being burnt to near ashes or (in Joachimsthaler's words) "fragile, calcified bones that can easily disintegrate".
+(Contrarily, Trevor-Roper and Alan Bullock argue, in line with certain scientific studies, that bone remains intact even after closed cremation.)
+Thus, Daly-Groves et al. hold that an alleged Soviet autopsy (published in a 1968 propaganda book) of Hitler's remains was fraudulent, with only his dental remains known to have been found.
+Daly-Groves' book includes cleaned, high-resolution scans of the Soviet photographs purporting to show Hitler and Braun's burnt corpses.

 Daly-Groves also acknowledges 2009 DNA analysis which revealed that a skull fragment with gunshot damage, long claimed by Russian officials to belong to Hitler, actually belonged to a woman.
 Further, Daly-Groves argues in favor of debunking conspiracy theories via objective analysis as opposed to dismissing their specific claims outright, saying the latter approach has weakened refutations of such theories, some of which cite exceptional documentary evidence.